aldebaran/qibuild/doc/source/hacking/contrib/reporting_bugs.rst

 * Add relevant information when any is available:

+  * If the bug is reproducible, re-run adding ``--verbose`` to the command line to get as much information as possible.

   * **Add the full error messages**.
 We make sure qibuild error messages are precise and useful, (see :ref:`qibuild-coding-guide-error-messages`)